0x2c7/nguyenquangminh0711.github.io/_posts/2017-03-28-rack-the-hidden-hero-part-1.md

 run NotFoundHandler.new
 ```

 Our `CensorMiddleware` middleware before two `Rack::Routes` middlewares, so whenever the response is generated, it steals and modifies the contents before sending back to the client.
 Internally, you must be surprised about how Rack structure the middlewares.
-In my opinion, it is a genious architecture.
-Let's draw a diagram for above application.
+The following diagram demonstrates how everything works with middleware

 ![Middleware diagram]({{ site.url  }}/assets/figures/rack-the-hidden-hero/middleware-diagram.jpg)